leggedrobotics/semantic_front_end_filter/README.md

 ## Running rosnode
-The model can be downloaded here https://drive.google.com/drive/folders/1Q6Y0o_HCFxJdaWOiCdn5lbjLB5r30m80.
+The model can be downloaded [here](https://drive.google.com/drive/folders/1Q6Y0o_HCFxJdaWOiCdn5lbjLB5r30m80).
 Please remember to download the whole folder.

 After setting up the repo, change the model_path, image_topic in semantic_front_end_filter_ros/scripts/deploy_foward.py.
 Then you can simply run this file as a ros node, listening to camera image and pointclouds, and publishing filtered pointclouds.

+The reconstructed validation trajectory that we commonly use is [here](https://drive.google.com/drive/folders/1m1XzdB_q6GBZjpP_csMFxQ3IIILvXtjO?usp=sharing).
+You can directly play the bag and it will contain necessary pointcloud, image, and tf messages.

 ## Train